 Greer Gilman has been writing stories set in Cloud, her Northern mythscape, for a quarter of a century.
 Her love of British lore and landscape, of its rituals and ballads, is a constant in her work; her love of language at its roots.
 Her books are written for the ear, as much as for the understanding.
 Like the earliest stories, they are meant to be sung.

 Besides her two books, Moonwise and Cloud & Ashes, she has published short work, poetry, and criticism.
 "Down the Wall", a post-apocalyptic Cloudish story, first appeared in the World-Fantasy-Award-winning anthology Salon Fantastique (and is now available online in the Weird Fiction Review.
 "She Undoes" came out in The Faces of Fantasy, and "The Moon-Hare" in Mythic Delirium 19.
 In 2006, she gave a paper, "'...but shadows...': Shakespearean Voices in the Literature of the Fantastic," to the Shakespeare Association of America.
 Her essay, "Girl, Implicated: The Child in the Labyrinth in the Fantastic" appeared in the Journal of the Fantastic in the Arts, 19.2.
-Her chapter on "The Languages of the Fantastic" will appear in The Cambridge Companion to Fantasy Literature.
+She contributed a chapter on "The Languages of the Fantastic" to The Cambridge Companion to Fantasy Literature.

 Cloud & Ashes was joint winner of the 2010 Tiptree Award,